Get all the latest data for the Croatian Islands

 How much are property prices expected to increase in the Croatian Islands in 2026?

-As of early 2026, property prices on the Croatian Islands are expected to increase by approximately 6% over the calendar year, representing a moderation from the double-digit growth seen in 2024 and 2025.
+As of 2026, residential property prices in the Croatian Islands are expected to rise by about 6% to 9% during the year, with a central estimate near 7.5%.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in the Croatian Islands.